Polymer/tools/packages/gen-typescript-declarations/README.md

   the given name.
 Note this only applies to named types found in places like function/method parameters and return types.
 It does not currently rename e.g. entire generated classes.

+* **`autoImport`**`: {[modulePath: string]: string[]}`

+  A map from an ES module path (relative to the analysis root directory) to an array of identifiers exported by that module.
+If any of those identifiers are encountered in a generated typings file, an import for that identifier from the specified module will be inserted into the typings file.

 ## Using as a module